KurMalual/Final-AI-project-using-Machine-learning/README.md

 Upload a resume (in .txt or .pdf format) to the app.

 The app will process the resume and predict the associated category or job role.

+## Technologies-Used
+The following tools and libraries were used to build and deploy the Resume Screening App:

+Python – Core programming language for data processing and backend logic.

+scikit-learn – For training and evaluating machine learning models (e.g., Logistic Regression, Random Forest, KNN).

+NLTK (Natural Language Toolkit) – For natural language preprocessing (stopwords removal, tokenization, lemmatization).

+Pandas – For loading and handling structured resume data in CSV format.

+NumPy – For efficient numerical computations.

+Streamlit – For building the interactive web interface to upload and classify resumes.

+Matplotlib & Seaborn – For plotting evaluation metrics like confusion matrices.

+PyPDF2 / pdfminer.six – For extracting text from PDF resumes (if applicable).

+TF-IDF (Term Frequency–Inverse Document Frequency) – For converting resume text into numerical features used in training.